RockefellerArchiveCenter/aurora/features.md

 ## Dashboard

-The homepage of Aurora is a dashboard where all users can view information about recent transfer activity including graphs and charts
+The homepage of Aurora is a dashboard that provides key metrics about transfer activity including related graphs and charts.
+A context switcher allows users to access the dashboard for either their own transfer activity or their organization's activity.
+Archivists can switch between dashboards for all active organizations.

 ## Transfers